hussainsabir52/Augmented_Text_Classification/README.md

 # supervisedclassification
-This repo gives you a basic understanding of what supervised text classification and how it can be practically implemented using python
+This repo gives you a basic understanding of how supervised & unsupervised text classification can be practically implemented using python